Jay-the-scientist/Insurance-cost-analysis/README.md

 # Insurance-cost-analysis
 This project analyzes factors influencing insurance charges and builds regression models to predict costs.

+# Objectives
+Perform exploratory data analysis (EDA) on customer data from an insurance company to uncover trends related to demographics, charges, and coverage.
+The goals are to:

+- Understand which factors most affect insurance charges through EDA
+- Develop single and multivariable linear regression models
+- Apply Ridge regression to improve performance
+- Transform features and refit models to capture nonlinearity
+- Evaluate different models to identify best for prediction

 # Dataset
-The dataset contains information on insurance customers including demographic factors (age, gender etc.), health factors (bmi, smoking status) and policy details (region, number of children).
+Often referred to as the *Medical Cost Personal Dataset*, the dataset contains information on insurance customers including demographic factors (age, gender etc.), health factors (bmi, smoking status) and policy details (region, number of children).

 The target variable is the annual insurance charges in USD.
 There are 7 predictor variables that may impact costs.